Articles , Glossary

 Being concentrated on not only logic and transitions but also looks and style, UI design stage also contributes much to the success of the e-commerce project.
 It is the aspect that creates visual performance and sets the solid ground for the desirability of the interface and positive emotional feedback from the buyer.
 At UI design stage for e-commerce, designers have to find the general stylistic concept which will support UX aspects mentioned before and will give the online point-of-sale the attractive looks.
 Some aspects, which designers have to take into account in this perspective, are:

-– choice of colors that correspond to the brand image and strengthen emotional feedback
+• choice of colors that correspond to the brand image and strengthen emotional feedback

-– setting the style corresponding to the nature of the commercial offer: reaching the website, people should instantly understand if it sells household goods, fresh vegetables, trendy clothes, exclusive devices or anything else
+• setting the style corresponding to the nature of the commercial offer: reaching the website, people should instantly understand if it sells household goods, fresh vegetables, trendy clothes, exclusive devices, or anything else

-– the visual hierarchy which makes the core zones of interaction instantly noticeable
+• the visual hierarchy, which makes the core zones of interaction instantly noticeable

-– the general harmony of perception which sets the feeling of aesthetic satisfaction supporting positive user experience.
+• the general harmony of perception which sets the feeling of aesthetic satisfaction, supporting positive user experience.

 Points to consider

-– Have users informed: make the screens or pages filled with information and functionality users really need for making a purchase.
+Have users informed: make the screens or pages filled with information and functionality users really need for making a purchase.

-– Keep design consistent: not only does the website or app itself need consistency of design for all the screens in terms of general branding, but also social networks, print materials, and actual point-of-sales appearance if they exist.
+Keep design consistent: not only does the website or app itself need consistency of design for all the screens in terms of general branding, but also social networks, print materials, and actual point-of-sales appearance, if they exist.

-– Refresh the experience: minor changes or attractive details added to the interface from time to time without breaking general visual consistency can give the feeling of refreshment, like new looks of mannequins do in the window displays of the shop.
+Refresh the experience: minor changes or attractive details added to the interface from time to time without breaking general visual consistency can give the feeling of refreshment, like new looks of mannequins do in the window displays of the shop.

-– Check your solutions: user testing can have a great impact on understanding the factors that boost conversions.
-Ideally, it should be applied not only in the process of design but also after the launch of an e-commerce platform on the basis of real user interactions and troubles which can arise.
+Check your solutions: user testing can have a great impact on understanding the factors that boost conversions.
+Ideally, it should be applied not only in the process of design but also after the launch of an e-commerce platform on the basis of real user interactions and troubles that can arise.

-– Be careful about revolutions and wow-effect: the power of habit plays a big role in the products of this kind.
+Be careful about revolutions and wow-effect: the power of habit plays a big role in the products of this kind.
 Choosing layout, menus, or icons, which stand too far from the ones users are generally accustomed to, can bring confusion and frustration.
 For example, usage of any other image instead of the magnifying glass to mark the search field can result in bad user experience as buyers know that visual symbol and will look for it.
 So, making this sort of experiments, take time to test them well.

-– Respect the buyers: remember, that they are not abstract metrics – every figure in conversion report is about real people.
+Respect the buyers: remember, that they are not abstract metrics – every figure in conversion report is about real people.
 Look for the interface that will respect their time, effort and needs and it will bring positive experience of shopping for both sides.

 Recommended reading